-Method Medicare - Contact Information Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.
+Method Medicare - Contact Information To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
+Medicare takes your complaints seriously and will use this information to help improve the quality of the Medicare program.
 If you don't have a computer, your local library or senior center may be able to help you visit this website using its computer.
 Or, you can call Medicare and tell them what information you are looking for.
 They will find the information on the website, print it out, and send it to you.
-(You can call Medicare at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+(You can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.)